Dune Thomas

 Photoshop to Strict HTML/CSS Generator

-Wrote tool to convert PSD site layouts into HTML & CSS, resulting in a massive improvement to site development time, cross-browser stability and uniformity.
+Wrote tool to convert PSD site layouts into HTML & CSS, resulting in a massive improvement to site development time, cross-browser stability, and uniformity.

 Book Highlight Parser